decentraland/decentraland-npc-utils/README.md

 - `reactDistance`: _(number)_ Radius in meters for the player to activate the NPC or trigger the `onWalkAway()` function when leaving the radius.
 - `continueOnWalkAway`: _(boolean)_ If true,when the player walks out of the `reactDistance` radius, the dialog window stays open and the NPC keeps turning to face the player (if applicable).
 It doesn't affect the triggering of the `onWalkAway()` function.
 - `onWalkAway`: (_()=> void_) Function to call every time the player walks out of the `reactDistance` radius.
+- `walkingAnim`: Name of the walking animation on the model.
+This animation is looped when calling the `followPath()` function.
+- `walkingSpeed`: Speed of the NPC when walking.
+By default _2_.
+- `path`: Default path to walk.
+If a value is provided for this field on NPC initialization, the NPC will walk over this path in loop from the start.

 The `ImageData` type that can be used on the `portrait` field is an object that may include the following: